How to Root Android: Two Incredibly Simple Ways to Root Your Android Phone

-How to Use ES File Explorer to Unroot Your Phone
+How to Use Solid Explorer File Manager to Unroot Your Phone

-- Open ES File Explorer, Click the menu button, and then click on “Root.”
+- Open Solid Explorer File Manager and click the menu button, then click on “Root.”

 - Find the “Busybox” and “su” files and delete them.
 If you can’t find them, navigate back to “/” and open the “app” folder.
 Delete “superuser.apk.”